jshub/jshub.github.com/_posts/blog/_COMING_SOON.markdown

 Business focussed definition of the project and why are we doing it.
  1. (done) Intro to concept of universal tag
  2. (done) Universal tag vs universal data
- 3. Universal format for JS events - AJAX, Flash tracking
+ 3. (done) Universal format for JS events - AJAX, Flash tracking
- 4. Migration path for existing clients to adopt microformats
+ 4. (done) Migration path for existing clients to adopt microformats

 ## FAQ (Liam)
 Create an FAQ and post about its existence: